What do you think about the service?

 The Manager will investigate the complaint by visiting the client at their home, if this is necessary.
 At this stage every effort will be made to resolve the issue to the full satisfaction of the complainant.

-If the issue cannot be resolved to their full satisfaction, the complainant will be asked to put the complaint in writing if original complaint was made verbally.
-The complaint and a detail of all investigations will then be presented to the members of the Management Committee for resolution.
+If the issue cannot be resolved to their full satisfaction, the complaint will be presented to the members of the Management Committee for resolution.
 The Chairperson or his/her nominee will further investigate the issue and report back to the Committee.

 If the issue cannot be resolved it will be referred to the relevant Government department.